Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Introduction

-For a fixed $\tconv\in [0,1]$, the complex zeros of $\Zpart(z,\tconv)$ in $z$ are called the {\it Lee-Yang zeros}.
-Their role comes from the fact that some important observable quantities can be calculated as electrostatic-like potentials of the equally charged particles located at the Lee-Yang zeros.
-A celebrated Lee-Yang Theorem \cite{YL,LY} asserts that for the ferromagnetic\footnote{i.e., with $J>0$} Ising model on any graph, {\it the zeros of the partition function lie on the unit circle $\T$} in the complex plane (corresponding to purely imaginary magnetic field $h=-iT\phi$). \footnote{ We will use either the $z$-coordinate or the angular coordinate $\phi=\arg z \in\R/2\pi \Z$ on $\T$, without a comment. }.
+For a fixed $t\in [0,1]$, the complex zeros of $\Zpart(z,t)$ in $z$ are called the Lee-Yang zeros.
+The Lee-Yang Theorem \cite{YL,LY} asserts that for the ferromagnetic Ising model on any graph, {\it the zeros of the partition function lie on the unit circle $\T$} in the complex plane.

-Magnetic matter in various scales can be modeled by a hierarchy of graphs $\Gamma_n$ of increasing size (corresponding to finer and finer scales).
-For suitable models, zeros of the partition functions $\Zpart_n$ will have an asymptotic distribution $d\mu_\tconv = \rho_\tconv d\phi/2\pi$ on the unit circle.
-This distribution supports singularities of the magnetic observables (or rather, their thermodynamical limits), and hence it captures phase transitions in the model.
+If we have a hierarchy of graphs $\Gamma_n$ of increasing size, then under fairly general conditions, zeros of the partition functions $\Zpart_n= \Zpart_{\Gamma_n}$ will have a limiting distribution $\mu_t$ on the unit circle.
+This distribution captures phase transitions in the model.

-Instead of freezing temperature $T$, one can freeze the external field $h$, and study zeros of $\Zpart(z,t)$ in the $t$-variable.
+Instead of freezing temperature, one can freeze the external field, and study zeros of $\Zpart(z,t)$ in the $t$-variable.
 They are called {\it Fisher zeros} as they were first studied by Fisher for the regular two-dimensional lattice, see \cite{Fis0,Brascam_and_Kunz}.
 Similarly to the Lee-Yang zeros, asymptotic distribution of the Fisher zeros is supported on the singularities of the magnetic observables, and is thus related to phase transitions in the model.
 However, Fisher zeros do not lie on the unit circle any more.
-For instance, for the regular 2D lattice at $h=0$, the asymptotic distribution lies on the union of two {\it Fisher circles}, see Figure \ref{FIG:FISHER_CIRCLES}.
+For instance, for the regular 2D lattice at zero field (corresponding to $z=1$), the asymptotic distribution lies on the union of two {\it Fisher circles} depicted on Figure~\ref{FIG:FISHER_CIRCLES}.

-More generally, one can study the distribution of zeros for $\Zpart(z,t)$ on other complex lines in $\C^2$.
-In order to organize the limiting distributions over all such lines into a single object, we use the theory of currents; see \cite{DERHAM,LELONG}.
+We can also consider the zeros of $\Zpart_n(z,t)$ as a single object in $\C^2$.
+While $\{\Zpart_n(z,t)= 0\}$ is an algebraic curve in $\C^2$, we want to keep track of the multiplicities to which $\Zpart_n(z,t)$ vanishes along each irreducible component of this curve.
+We will do this using the notion of {\em divisor}, which is a sum of finitely many irreducible algebraic curves, each with integer multiplicities (see \cite[Appendix A.3]{BLR1}).
+Thus, the way $Z_n(z,t)$ vanishes in $\C^2$ defines a divisor\footnote{We will see in Remark \ref{REM:REDUCED_DIVISOR} that each of these multiplicities is one, and hence there is no harm in thinking in terms of the algebraic curve.} $\SSS^c_n$ on $\C^2$ which we call the {\em Lee-Yang-Fisher} (LYF) zeros.